Safeguarding at Whitefield School

 If your child is ever concerned about safety or well-being or about a friend, they should talk to someone such as a parent or a member of staff at school such as the form tutor, Pastoral Support Officer or a teacher.

-Talking helps, and if these people agree there is a problem, they will find other people to help - the Designated Person for Child Protection is Ms T Harris (Deputy Headteacher).
+Talking helps, and if these people agree there is a problem, they will find other people to help - the Designated Person for Child Protection is Ms D Le Roux (Deputy Headteacher).
 Staff will work together to address the problems and ensure everyone is safe.

 "The Digital Parenting Magazine is an effective way to start that all-important conversation about social media, gaming and other online activities with your son or daughter.